AlextheYounga/us-federal-code/usc/title-20-education/chapter-28-higher-education-resources-and-student-assistance/subchapter-iv-student-assistance/part-d-federal-perkins-loans/sec-1087gg.md

 #### Transfer of Balance ####

 Pub.
 L. 105–244, title IV, §467(b), Oct.
 7, 1998, 112 Stat.
-1728, provided that: “Any funds in the Perkins Loan Revolving Fund on the date of enactment of this Act [Oct.
-7, 1998] shall be transferred to and deposited in the Treasury.”
+1728, provided that: "Any funds in the Perkins Loan Revolving Fund on the date of enactment of this Act [Oct.
+7, 1998] shall be transferred to and deposited in the Treasury."